-“Lie to Me” Writer Analyses Its Three Seasons
+“Lie to Me” Writer Analyzes Its Three Seasons

 Competition, lying, breaching trust, jealousy, and whoring creeps into The Lightman Group, making it hard to root for anyone.
 Episode by episode, Lie to Me became a chess game with story-less players doing their moves in game-on made.
 Lightman as King; Foster trying to be Queen in a push-pull with Emily as Lightman’s daughter and Lightman’s individual episode flirtation; Loker as Horse; and Torres as Bishop.

-By now, none of the characters, except Lightman, seem interesting enough to care about as the writers have made them hardly likeable.
-The Lightman Group has become main character dysfunctional.
+By now, none of the characters, except Lightman, seem interesting enough to care about as the writers have made them hardly likable.
+The Lightman Group has become the main character dysfunctional.
 At this point, supporting characters, along with character clog, move the supporting team to play straight roles in game-on mode with no non-crime-related individual stories.
 Character clog created cloudy endings.
-Each episode’s game ends abruptly and I am wondering what happened as some story threads never get played through.
-One example is Emily’s friend’s father in the pricey mental institution.
-Turns out a family member was poisoning the mental patient with muffins, leaving me wondering what, if anything, the mental institution did wrong, how Lightman got in in there so easily.
+Each episode’s game ends abruptly, as I wonder what happened.
+Some story threads never get played through.
+One example is Emily’s friend’s father in a pricey mental institution.
+Turns out a family member was poisoning the mental patient with muffins, leaving me wondering what, if anything, the mental institution did wrong, how Lightman got in there so easily.

 Why the Series Lost its Way

 Certainly, Tim Roth is a stellar actor, did his best, and kept my interest throughout all three seasons.
 But all the actors need to say their character’s lines.
 Do the lines make them cardboard, especially the supporting actors?
 Could there be something else going on?